WARC School Courses

 2. Be able to articulate ethical concerns of web archiving

 Building a Web Archive delves into the skills and knowledge necessary to ethically and effectively build a web archive collection and program.
-Facilitated by web archiving professionals that have built and managed extensive web archiving programs and projects, this course will cover key components of successful programs such as: Collection Development policies and procedures, appraisal / selection, project management, copyright, ethics, descriptive practices, web archiving workflows, collaborative efforts, and tool and service selection.
+Facilitated by web archiving professionals who have built and managed extensive web archiving programs and projects, this course will cover key components of successful programs such as: Collection Development policies and procedures, appraisal / selection, project management, copyright, ethics, descriptive practices, web archiving workflows, collaborative efforts, and tool and service selection.

 Learning Outcomes: